 The journey to Mallorca

-- You can fly direct to Mallorca’s Palma airport from all airports in Denmark with.
-Norwegian, Vueling, SAS, Ryanair and Lufthansa.
+- You can fly directly to Mallorca’s Palma airport from all airports in Denmark with: Norwegian, Vueling, SAS, Ryanair and Lufthansa.
 Check flights here

 - From Palma airport there are public buses; take line 1 if you are going to Palma de Mallorca (about 9 km), where there are several bus lines, or line 21, which goes to S’Arenal, where you can change to buses to the rest of Mallorca

-- Best time to travel is spring and autumn, when temperatures average between 19 and 23 degrees.
+- The best time to travel is spring and autumn, when temperatures average between 19 and 23 degrees.
 In the high summer months from June to August, temperatures range from 32 to 38 degrees, and in winter the weather is mild with temperatures of up to 14-16 degrees.